Struct geo::MultiPoint [−][src]

 interior and the boundary of the constituent points.
 In

-particular, the boundary of a MultiPoint
+particular, the boundary of a MultiPoint is always

 empty.